 - Learn the neuroscience of regulation and trauma and its impact on our students

 - Explore the difference between behaviour versus sensory needs.

 - Develop a plan to create a sensory and trauma informed classroom for you and your students.

 - Explore hands on tools and strategies to promote regulation, relationships and learning

-Facilitator: Kari Lotzien has worked with children, families and schools for over 20 years as a pediatric occupational therapist.
+Facilitator: Kari Lotzien has worked with children, families and schools for over 20 years as a paediatric occupational therapist.
 She is the founder of To the Stars Occupational Therapy and Wellness Centre and Be the Anchor Ltd. Kari has presented internationally at conferences and workshops on the topics of emotional regulation, trauma informed practices and has created amazing programs for parents and educators to learn how to “be the anchor” for the children we care about.
 She is down to earth, funny and provides clear strategies that can be implemented right away.